Recently we met my brother for lunch in a town about halfway between our homes. We live about 4 hours from each other.

 Now I have the opportunity to delve into my grandma's and my aunt's cookbooks too.
 I'm excited and want to have enough time on hand to do the project justice.
 I hope I'll find some gems.
 As well as published books, there are notebooks full of recipes, and a long card file with our aunt's most-used recipes.

-Eventually I'll probably send most of the books back to my brother's house; he has a great deal more storage space than we do.
+Eventually I'll probably share most of these with our daughters and daughter-in-law.
 I'm hoping though that I'll find a book or two that "speaks" to me and wants to live in my house, as well as a wealth of recipes that we will add to our regular meals, dishes that will remind us of loved ones and past family celebrations.